 - Alterations or extension to a Grade 1 or Grade II* Listed building

 Decisions on these applications are made by the Planning Committee at their meetings which are generally held every three weeks.

-There is also a procedure (the call-in procedure) where elected members can require any other application to be determined by planning providing.
-The call-in procedure requires that two or more members notify in writing that they wish an application to be decided by Planning Committee by a specified date if the members have discussed the application with an officer by that date.
-The procedure enables members to withdraw the call-in and the decision would be made by the Executive Director.
+There is also the call-in procedure which requires that two or more members must discuss the matter with an officer prior to putting thieir request in writing that they wish an application to be decided by Planning Committee.
+This process must be completed by a set date.
+The procedure enables members to withdraw the call-in.
+If all members who have called-in an application withdraw that request the decision would be made by the Executive Director.

 The applicant is entitled to make an appeal against any decision to refuse an application for planning permission, listed building consent and conservation area consent or against a condition imposed of planning permission, listed building consent and conservation area consent.